emmt/TiPi/info/framework.md

 where `src` is another shaped array, a shaped vector, or a Java array of a primitive type.
 If the type of the elements of `src` does not match that of the elements of `arr`, conversion is automatically and silently performed.
-If `src` is a `Shaped` object, its shape however match that of `arr`.
+If `src` is a `Shaped` object, its shape must however match that of `arr`.
 If `src` is a Java array, it must have as many elements as `arr`.
-The `assign` operation is
-optimized: if `arr` and `src` share their contents with the same storage, nothing is done as nothing has to be done.
+The `assign` operation is optimized: if `arr` and `src` share their contents with the same storage, nothing is done as nothing has to be done.
 If `arr` and `src` share their contents in a different form, the result is unpredictable.

 When the type and dimensions of a shaped array are unveiled by its class, individual elements become accessible via its `get(...)` and `set(...)`